Italian Octopus Salad with Potatoes (Insalata Di Polpo)

 Instructions

-*(skip steps 1-2 if using frozen and precooked octopus)
+- *(skip first two steps if using frozen and precooked octopus)

 - Start by cleaning the octopus.
 Rinse it under cold water and remove the head and beak.
 You can ask your fishmonger to clean it for you if you prefer.